pradeeppnc/Scala-/README.md

 # Scala-
-A general-purpose programming language providing support for functional programming and a strong static type system
+A general-purpose programming language providing support for functional programming and a strong static type system.